 5. Offer opportunities for further learning

-If your organization offers additional resources or advanced training programs, take a moment to highlight those and let employees know where they can access them.
+If your organization offers additional resources or training programs, take a moment to highlight those and let employees know where they can access them.

 Your secret weapon for onboarding is video.
 And your secret weapon for videos is Biteable.

 Use Biteable to make onboarding videos and so much more.
 Designed with workplace communications in mind, Biteable offers hundreds of brandable templates and video scenes, plus over 1.8 million stock clips, images, and one-of-a-kind animations to make your videos truly special.